Ungmennafélagið Afturelding: Out on loan

+Out on loan

 Women's football

 As of the 2018 season, Afturelding fields a joint team with Fram in the 1. deild kvenna.
 In September 2021, the team was promoted to the top-tier Besta-deild kvenna after finishing second in the 1. deild kvenna.
+In April 2022, former Afturelding player and singer Guðrún Jóhannesdóttir, known by her stage name GDRN, signed a 3-year deal to become one of Afturelding women's team primary sponsors.